 Lovers Canal Cruise

+“If you only have time to do one thing on your cruise to Amsterdam, make sure you go on a boat tour on the Amsterdam canals on an open-air boat.
+It will be the highlight of your visit, not to mention a great respite from exploring the city on foot,” says Lesia.
 The meandering canals are one of the most popular attractions and a hot spot for those looking to see the city in all its glory.
-The Lovers Canal Cruises offer you a guided tour through the water streets whilst you discover the history of the waterways and the houses that surround.
+The Lovers Canal Cruises offer you a guided tour though the water streets whilst you discover the history of the waterways and the houses that surround.

 Where to eat in Amsterdam

-If there is one thing that Amsterdam is well known for, it’s food!
-From Stroopwafels to frites and all kinds of cheese, there is no shortage of delicious nibbles for you to tuck into.
+If there’s one thing that Amsterdam is well known for, it’s food!
+From Stroopwafels to frites and all kinds of cheese, there’s no shortage of delicious nibbles for you to tuck into.

 Vegan Junk Food Bar